Songs in the Key of Life: Recording

 Wonder recorded the great majority of the album at Crystal Sounds in Hollywood, with Gary Olazabal and studio owner John Fischbach as engineers.
 Some material was recorded at the Record Plant in Hollywood and the Record Plant in Sausalito.
 During a period when Crystal Sounds had a prior obligation to record another artist, the production team traveled to the Hit Factory in New York City to work for about six weeks, but only used one basic track from those sessions.
 As a perfectionist, Wonder spent long hours in the studio for almost every track he recorded.
 He was "not eating or sleeping, while everyone around him struggled to keep up."
 According to Wonder, "If my flow is goin', I keep on until I peak."
 Bassist Nathan Watts remembered getting home at 3 am after very long hours in the studio, only to have Wonder phone to request him return immediately to help with "I Wish".

 A total of 130 people worked on the album, but Wonder's preeminence remains evident.
 Among the musicians who contributed were some legendary figures of R&B, soul, and jazz music: Herbie Hancock played Fender Rhodes on "As", George Benson played electric guitar on "Another Star", and Minnie Riperton and Deniece Williams added backing vocals on "Ordinary Pain".
-Mike Sembello is a prominent personality throughout the album, playing guitar on several tracks and also co-writing "Saturn" with Wonder.
+Michael Sembello is a prominent personality throughout the album, playing guitar on several tracks and also co-writing "Saturn" with Wonder.
 While Wonder wrote most of the songs on the album himself, some of the album's most socially-conscious songs had co-writers: Wonder wrote "Village Ghetto Land" and "Black Man" with Gary Byrd, and he wrote "Have a Talk with God" with his brother Calvin Hardaway.